mozilla/addons-server/docs/topics/install-olympia/install-with-vagrant.rst

 Troubleshooting
 ---------------

-If you have already set up Zamboni with a custom ``settings_local.py`` file then be sure your database credentials match the defaults::
+If you have already set up Olympia with a custom ``settings_local.py`` file then be sure your database credentials match the defaults::

-    'NAME': 'zamboni',
+    'NAME': 'olympia',
     'USER': 'root',
     'PASSWORD': '',
     ...